 Change the water, rinse out the tray and put in fresh water before applying the liquid feed.
 Pour the feed over the base of the wool and seedlings rather than over the leaves.

 Harvest.
 Which variety you have will determine when they’re ready.
 Some will be ready in 8-10 days.
 Leaves are usually harvested when they’ve reached the ‘true leaf’ stage but let your taste buds guide you – taste the leaves and start eating them when you like the taste.
 Cut rather than pick the microgreens as they are easily pulled up and damaged.
 Cut above the roots leaving some stem.
 If the timing is right when you cut them you may get a second flush of microgreens but the leaves don’t usually grow as strongly as the first ones.

 Repeat the process.
 Start a second tray a couple of weeks after your first tray so you can keep a continuous supply going.

-You can re-use the woolcool but I find it’s starting to get manky after a couple of weeks as it’s been constantly wet.
+You can re-use the wool material but I find it’s starting to get manky after a couple of weeks as it’s been constantly wet.
 If you’ve grown and eaten them quickly this might not be the same for you.
-The used woolcool can go out in the garden as mulch or in the worm farm or compost bin.
+The used wool can go out in the garden as mulch or in the worm farm or compost bin.